MultiSafepay/docs/content/integrations/hosted/myshop/_index.md

 title_short: "myShop"
 ---
 Easily integrate MultiSafepay payment solutions into your myShop with this free app.<br>
-This app is managed by our partner myShop, for support please contact [myShop](https://www.myshop.com/contact/)
+This app is managed by our partner myShop.
+For support please contact [myShop](https://www.myshop.com/contact/) directly.